It’s hard to believe we’re just a couple weeks out from Election Day.

 After selecting “Create New Profile,” name your newsfeed.

-Under Delivery Options, make sure you select “yes” beside your email address, where it asks, “Link address to this profile?”
-Then, select your preferred email schedule (real time or daily), type of email (full release, abstract, or headline only) and format (HTML or plain text).
+Under Delivery Options, select your preferred email schedule (real time or daily/weekly) and type of email (full release, abstracts, or headlines only).

 3. Select your subjects.